Jean-Clay Van Heerden

 good_driver_vs_bad_driver_infographic.jpg

-Effective driver management is not simply about drawing up checklists and checking GPS locations – it’s about training (and ensuring everyone understand the reasons behind the training) and giving drivers real incentive to stick to the rules and continuously improve their performance.
+Effective driver management is not simply about drawing up checklists and checking GPS locations – it’s about training (and ensuring everyone understands the reasons behind the training) and giving drivers a real incentive to stick to the rules and continuously improve their performance.

-According to EQSTRA Fleet Management, “Fleet managers should always ensure that their drivers are operating in a safe environment.
+“Fleet managers should always ensure that their drivers are operating in a safe environment.
 Therefore they always need to protect their drivers by availing appropriate safety training and making them aware of company policies which cater for it.
-Statistically in South Africa, 10000 people are killed on the road annually (Dube, 2015) which prove the importance of driver safety training as it has an enormous impact on customers operational cost translated in vehicle downtime, customer deliveries etc.”
+Statistically in South Africa, 10,000 people are killed on the road annually (Dube, 2015) which proves the importance of driver safety training as it has an enormous impact on customers' operational costs translated into vehicle downtime, customer deliveries etc.”

 It can be a complicated and ever-changing task as you’re dealing with many different personalities – once you find the right recipe, however, you’ll find that good driver management is one of the most effective ways to save money and build your company’s reputation for efficiency and reliability.